 So, What Does One Do?

 Don’t ignore the problem.
 Ignoring it will not make it go away.
-Don’t fool yourself into thinking your partner will bond with your dog eventually.
+Don’t fool yourself into thinking your partner will bond with your pooch eventually.
 Chances are good if there was no love from the start, then time won’t change that.

-The first thing you will need to evaluate is whether you have a particularly difficult dog or whether you have a particularly intolerant partner.
+The first thing you will need to evaluate is whether you have a particularly difficult canine or whether you have a particularly intolerant partner.
 If your dog has behavioral issues and is challenging for most people to love, then perhaps you and your partner can reach an understanding that will allow you to keep your dog and your partner happy.
 Reaching an understanding does not mean compromising.
 Unlike most contentious situations in a relationship, compromise will not fix this one and it may become worse if you try to compromise.

-You will need to accept that your dog is your dog and your dog alone.
+You will need to accept that your 4-legged companion is your dog and your dog alone.
 If your partner doesn’t like your dog, you cannot expect any assistance with feeding, grooming, walking or vet care.
 That means not asking for, or expecting, help in the form of time or money.
 It also means if your dog sheds, making sure you are the one doing most of the vacuuming.
 If your dog barks incessantly, consider bark collars or muzzle options.
 Make your dog as “invisible” as possible to your partner.

 When your partner doesn’t like your dog you will find yourself trying to balance those two great loves.
 It is important to consider all the nuances of this barrier.
 Regard any possible way to bridge this conflict as a path forward, but bear in mind any concessions you make this early in your relationship may establish a pattern you do not want to endure or sustain in the future.